-Wild type Col-0 seeds were obtained from the Nottingham Arabidopsis Stock Centre.
-Seeds possessing insertions in the gene At5g50950 encoding cytosolic FUM2 protein (Pracharoenwattana et al., 2010) were kindly provided by Professor Steven Smith (University of Tasmania, Australia).
-Plants were grown in an SGC120 growth cabinet (Weiss Technik) with an 8-h photoperiod, temperature of 20°C day/16°C night, and irradiance of 100 $\mu$ mol m-2 s-1provided by warm white fluorescent tubes for 8 weeks in 3-inch pots containing peat-based compost.
-After 8 weeks, plants had reached growth stage 1.10 (Boyes et al., 2001), with more than 10 leaves > 1 mm and persisted without development of flowers until 10 to 12 weeks.
+Wild-type Col-0 seeds were obtained from the Nottingham Arabidopsis Stock Centre.
+Seeds possessing insertions in the gene At5g50950 (fum2.1 and fum2.2) encoding cytosolic FUM2 protein (Pracharoenwattana et~al., 2010) were kindly provided by Professor Steven Smith (University of Tasmania, Australia).
+Plants were grown in 3" pots containing peat-based multipurpose compost, in an SGC120 growth cabinet (Weiss Technik) with an 8-h photoperiod, to supress flowering, at a temperature of 20°C day/16°C night, and irradiance of 100 μ mol m-2 s-1provided by warm white fluorescent tubes for 8 weeks in 3-inch pots containing peat-based compost.
+After 8 weeks, plants had reached growth stage 1.10 (Boyes et~al., 2001), with more than 10 leaves > 1 mm and persisted without development of flowers until 10 to 12 weeks.
 Plants for cold treatment were transferred to a similar cabinet at 4°C day/night 1 h prior to the start of the photoperiod.
 Leaves for metabolite measurements were harvested by flash freezing in liquid nitrogen under growth conditions.